Here are some general questions, rules, and regulations to follow and some ways to plan and protect your investments.

 “Generally a prohibited transaction is any improper use of your IRA account or annuity by you, your beneficiary or any disqualified person.
-Disqualified persons include your fiduciary and members of your family (spouse, ancestor, lineal descendant, and any spouse of lineal descendant).”–Source IRS Publication 590-A and/or IRS Publication 590-B
+Disqualified persons include your fiduciary and members of your family (spouse, ancestor, lineal descendant, and any spouse of lineal descendant).”- Source IRS Publication 590-A and/or IRS Publication 590-B

 Prohibited Asset Types, Disqualified Persons, and Prohibited Transactions:

 A broad range of alternative investment options, which offer flexibility, are available to choose from for self-directed retirement accounts.
 There are rules that govern retirement accounts which self-directed investors must follow.
 The IRS rules which place some limitations on IRA investments relate to types of investments you can hold in a retirement account.

 IRS rules allow you to invest in any type of investment other than the following:

 - Alcoholic beverages, artwork, or antiques

 - Certain other tangible personal property considered to be collectible by the U.S. Treasury

 - Coins (there are exceptions for certain U.S. Treasury minted coins)

 - Metals (there are exceptions for certain types of bullion)